Michaelzhouisnotwhite/Colorprt/README.md

 # Colorprt

-It's a simple package for you to customize the printing color.
+It's a simple package for you to customize the console printing color.

 pypi: <https://pypi.org/project/colorprt/>